backstage/backstage/docs/features/techdocs/cli.md

   --docker-option <DOCKER_OPTION...>          Extra options to pass to the docker run command, e.g. "--add-host=internal.host:192.168.11.12"
                                               (can be added multiple times).
   --no-docker                                 Do not use Docker, use MkDocs executable in current user environment.
+  --mkdocs-configs                            Extra mkdocs server to pass to mkdocs running in containerized environment.
   --mkdocs-port <PORT>                        Port for MkDocs server to use (default: "8000") --preview-app-bundle-path <PATH_TO_BUNDLE>  Preview documentation using a web app other than the included one.
   --preview-app-port <PORT>                   Port where the preview will be served.